Skip to content

 Check your credit score

 If you’re looking to take out a mortgage – or remortgage – you need to be aware that lenders will have strict criteria in place.
+Only those borrowers with squeaky clean credit scores will get access to the very best deals.

 Tips to help you remortgage

-If you’re looking to switch to a new deal on your current home – as opposed to taking out a mortgage to buy a new home – here’s some pointers to help you on your way.
+If you’re looking to switch to a new deal on your current home – as opposed to taking out a mortgage to buy a new home – here’s some pointers to help you on your way:

 • Be aware that if you are locked into your current deal, you may face early exit fees if you want to move before the end of the term